 Managing Remote Work

 The transition to remote work has not been smooth and not without problems.
 Most industries did not have a work from home policy prior to the pandemic, which caused them to scramble to get things aligned when work from home was the only available option.
-Strategies have to be devised keeping in mind employee productivity and engagement.
+Strategies have to be devised keeping in mind employee engagement and productivity.
 Providing tools for the smooth transition which also gives real-time updates is a big need of the day.
 HR support is required in every step of this journey in order for it to be a success.

 HR teams of several organizations are not designed to be agile.
 Agility is of utmost importance in today’s ever-changing scenario.
 In a crisis such as the present one, it is important to respond fast and take action quickly.
 The reason could be the need to obtain approvals which might prove time-consuming and a hindrance to taking action right away.
 It, therefore, becomes extremely important for HR personnel to become more agile in their approach and to reprioritize company goals keeping in mind the evolving situation in the world.